redb17/forum-web-app/readme.md

-# General discussion forum for posting questions, answers and comments.
+## General discussion forum for posting questions, answers and comments.

-## Getting Started
+#### *A user need to create an account with ID and password.

-Execute command "npm install" to install all dependencies then "node app.js" to start the app.
+#### *This app uses mongodb database stored at my mLab account.
+To change the database to any other mongoDb database, change the url in line 14 in app.js.
 ## Features

 * Register new users.